-Knowing how to clean washing machine naturally, specifically a top loader, requires little more than vinegar, baking soda, and a little elbow grease.
-Enjoy!
+Knowing how to clean a washing machine naturally, specifically a top loader, requires only vinegar, baking soda, and a little elbow grease!

 How to Clean Your Washer Naturally